Option 1: View demo data

 Best Peptide

-The best-binding mutant epitope sequence (lowest binding affinity)
+: The best-binding mutant epitope sequence (lowest binding affinity or percentile depending on

 Best Transcript